1. Home

 • plug-in hybrid electric vehicles.

-The FBT exemption only applies to electric cars that are first held and used on or after 1 July 2022.
 A car ordered before 1 July 2022 but not delivered until 1 July 2022 or later is capable of being eligible provided other conditions are met, as are car fringe benefits provided under a salary packaging arrangement.

 Both the duty and FBT exemptions are restricted to cars costing less than the Luxury Car Tax threshold for fuel efficient vehicles.